-State Program Name: HOME Investment Partnerships Pr ogram (Forest Acres, Mount Pleasant, North Myrtle Beach) 5 points for projected located enti rely within a city/town with more than 250 low-income renter households and less than to en (10) subsidized rental units per 100 low-income renter households not included in the ab ove list.
-(Central, Hanahan, James Island, S impsonville) Cost Containment: Applications may be awarded up to 15 points for cost containment.
-Each of the following three cost categories will be measured again st the average of all applications submitted.
-Vertical Construction Costs per Unit Vertical construction costs include all costs from the footers up.
-Total Site Work Cost per Unit Total site work includes both on-si te and off-site improvements.
-Total Development Cost per Be edroom Land costs are included in total de velopment costs.
+State Program Name: HOME Investment Partnerships Pro ogram - Turner (Forest Acres, Mount Pleasant, No rth Myrtle Beach) 5 points for projected located enti rely within a city/town with more than 250 low-income renter households and less than te en (10) subsidized rental units per 100 low-income renter households not included in the abo ove list.
+(Central, Hanahan, James Island, Si impsonville) Cost Containment: Applications may be awarded up to 15 points for cost containment.
+Each of the following three cost categories will be measured against st the average of all applications submitted.
+Vertical Construction Costs per · Unit Vertical construction costs include all costs from the footers up.
+2. Total Site Work Cost per Unit Total site work includes both on-si te and off-site improvements.
+Total Development Cost per Be edroom Land costs are included in total de- velopment costs.
 If the project will lease the land instead of purchasing, the appraised value of the land will be included in total development costs for purposes of this calculation.
-Each result will be divided by the average of eligible applications, with the percentage rounded to the nearest tenth of a percentage point.
-Scores will be awarded in each category as follows: 90.0% of average or less 5 points 90.1% to 100.0% of average 3 points 100.1% to 110.0% of average 1 point 110.1% of average or more 0 points Sustainable Building: Applications will earn 5 points for cor nmitting to meet green and energy efficiency sustainable building requirements for one of the following sustainable building certifications: Enterprise's Enterprise Green Communities certification program (following Enterprise Green Communities protocol under the guidance of an Enterprise Qualified TA provider); - D for Homes certification program; 3.
-Home Innovation Research Lab 's National Green Building Standard, meeting Bronze level or higher; or 4.
-Southface Energy Institute and d Greater Atlanta Home Builders Association's EarthCraft
+Each result will be divided by the average of eligible applications, with the percentage roun to the nearest tenth of a percentage point.
+Scores will be awarded in each category as follo 90.0% of average or less 5 points ı 90.1% to 100.0% of average 3 points 100.1% to 110.0% of average 100.170 to 110.070 of average 1 point 110.1% of average or more 1 point 0 points - 110.1% of average or more Sustainable Building: - 110.1% of average or more Sustainable Building: Applications will earn 5 points for con 0 points 110.1% of average or more Sustainable Building: Applications will earn 5 points for conbuilding requirements for one of the form.
+1. Enterprise's Enterprise Green O points mmitting to meet green and energy efficiency sustainable ollowing sustainable building certifications: Communities certification program (following Enterprise 110.1% of average or more Sustainable Building: Applications will earn 5 points for conbuilding requirements for one of the form.
+1. Enterprise's Enterprise Green Green Communities protocol units and average or more O points mmitting to meet green and energy efficiency sustainable ollowing sustainable building certifications: Communities certification program (following Enterprise nder the guidance of an Enterprise Qualified TA provider); Sustainable Building: Applications will earn 5 points for conbuilding requirements for one of the form.
+1. Enterprise's Enterprise Green Green Communities protocol up 2.
+US Green Building Council's LEER O points mmitting to meet green and energy efficiency sustainable ollowing sustainable building certifications: Communities certification program (following Enterprise nder the guidance of an Enterprise Qualified TA provider);